chrisbrasington/asterisk-sms-to-gnucash/README.md

     1 - Parse string into transaction object
     2 - Commit transaction object to GNUCASH sqlite3 file

-Create transactions via text-messagging to a listening asterisk server and gnucash.

 At minimum, 3 parameters are required: